genesislabs-research/PRAGMI-Architecture-/Team/Team_Sync_4-4-26.md

 Should specialist_ages buffer (1D tensor incrementing each wake cycle, appending 0 when ExpandExpert spawns) live in CreateTimmyArray or in ExpandExpert.
 Not yet decided.

 ---
-- Amellia Mendel / LM Adler
+- Amellia Mendel / LM Adler / Xin yi